rm-hull/zaup/README.md

     /home/pi/zaup/zaup/main.py &

-else, to jusrt run it on the command-line, enter the following in the _zaup_
+else, to just run it on the command-line, enter the following in the _zaup_
 directory:

     $ ./zaup/main.py